drhsqlite/fossil-mirror/www/th1.md

 implementation in the th_main.c source file.

-**To Do:** We would like to have a community volunteer go through and copy the documentation for each of these command (with appropriate format changes and spelling and grammar corrections) into subsequent sections of this document.
+**To Do:** We would like to have a community volunteer go through and copy the documentation for each of these commands (with appropriate format changes and spelling and grammar corrections) into subsequent sections of this document.
 It is suggested that the list of extension commands be left intact - as a quick reference.
-But it would be really nice to also have the details of each each command does.
+But it would be really nice to also have the details of what each command does.